Role of Nonstabilizerness in Quantum Optimization: Additional Results for qutrits

 \section{Additional Results for qutrits}

 For completeness, we also present the results for the 4-qutrit system, which were not reported in the main text.
-The additional data include the conditional probability, computed as in Eq.~\eqref{eq: cond_prob}, where `demagication' refers to the difference between the maximum and minimum values of the SRE.
+The additional data include the conditional probability, computed as in Eq.(8) of main text, where `demagication' refers to the difference between the maximum and minimum values of the SRE.
 We also show the fidelity of the optimized states as a function of nonstabilizerness measures, considering both SRE and Mana.

+\textit{\textbf{Final nonstabilizerness and Fidelity}}.
+Figure \ref{fig:fidelity_vs_magic} (a-b) presents the values of nonstabilizerness vs.\ fidelity of the optimized QAOA state for 4-qutrit systems, analogous to the qubits case shown in Fig. 2 of the main text.

 \textit{\textbf{Demagication}}.
 Figure \ref{fig:demagication_qutrits} (a-b) shows the conditional probability of achieving a fidelity above a given threshold, provided the QAOA reaches a minimum amount of demagication, for a 4-qutrit system.
-The results are comparable to those obtained with the qubit-based algorithm reported in Fig.~\ref{fig:fig3}
+The results are comparable to those obtained with the qubit-based algorithm reported in Fig. 3 of the main text.